 Sugar and sweetie waste is collected from the city’s inhabitants and delivered to our site via boat and tram.
 Once unloaded, the ribbon candy conveyor belt transfers the waste to the confectionary sorting hall where it is separated and stored in the vault.
 Each type of sugar is processed accordingly to generate sustainable syrup energy for the city.

-We’ve used a real pick ‘n’ mix; gingerbread, biscuits, chocolate, jelly beans and plenty of sugar, as well as unwanted sweeties past their sell-by-date.
-Everything is edible and compostable – no hidden structures here!
+We used a real pick ‘n’ mix: gingerbread, biscuits, chocolate, jelly beans and plenty of sugar, as well as unwanted sweeties past their sell-by-date.
+Everything was edible and compostable – no hidden structures!

 The people have spoken…